TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

     test.set('lion', 'golden')
     ```

-1. After populating your hash map with the data above, your hash map's actual capacity should now be at `0.75`.
+1. After populating your hash map with the data above, your hash map's actual capacity should now be at `0.75` (full capacity).

+1. Now with a full hash map, try overwriting a few nodes using `set(key, value)`.
+By right, this should only over-write the existing `values` of your nodes and not add new ones.

-1. Now populate your hash map with the last node below (doing this will make your hash map exceed your current load factor, hence expanding your buckets and growing your hash map):
+1. After that, populate your hash map with the last node below (doing this will make your hash map exceed your current load factor, hence expanding your buckets and growing your hash map):

     ```javascript
     test.set('moon', 'silver')